 But after a couple of days exploring the area around Hangzhou’s West Lake, I quickly became a believer.
 What really makes Hangzhou shine is its perfect balance between modern urban and pristine green spaces.
 Walking around West Lake, there will be plenty of times when you’ll find yourself all alone on a peaceful mountain trail or in the middle of a lotus garden.
 Then, heading back to the city center, you’ll have access to modern amenities and an efficient subway system.
 Though Marco Polo was here long before the skyscrapers and neon lights of central Hangzhou appeared, I’d have to say that his comments about the city still hold true to this day.

 Hangzhou is also a great place to learn about Chinese history, as it was once the capital of the Southern Song Dynasty (1138 – 1276).
 In the West Lake area alone, you’ll come across everything from towering pagodas to ancient Taoist temples to former Imperial libraries.
 In fact, there’s so much to do and see around the lake that it can’t be covered in a single article.
 Below, we’ll be going to go over a walking itinerary for the sites around West Lake’s northern half.
-In Part Two, we’ll go over the southern half, while covering other areas of the city in future articles.
+In Part Two, we’ll go over the southern half, while covering other areas of the city in separate articles.

 The Broken Bridge & The Legend of The White Snake